Yellowtail Teriyaki, or Buri no Teriyaki, is a classic fish dish in Japan. Simple and elegant with the perfect glaze of teriyaki sauce.

 One more note: the English term for Hamachi is “yellowtail”, and Kanpachi is “amberjack”.
 However, because yellowtail can also be called “Japanese amberjack”, a lot of people think they are the same fish.

-Why it’s Important to Salt the Fish
+Why Salt the Fish Before Cooking?

 The protein itself has no taste.
 Sprinkling on salt will cause the proteolytic enzyme to kick in and the protein will change to glutamic acid or a delicious amino acid – the umami flavor!

-After leaving the salted fish for 10 minutes, the fish releases excess moisture, which also contains the unwanted fishy smell.
+After leaving the salted fish for 10 minutes, the fish releases excess moisture, which also contains an unwanted fishy smell.
 Simply wipe off the excess moisture with a paper towel and the final dish will not have that fishy smell.

 If you are using defrosted fish, it’s not as fresh hence the fish might have a stronger fishy smell.
 In that case, leave the salt on for a little longer, about 15-20 minutes.